AutumnFloof/YTRPC/README.md

 1. Clone this repository or download the project.
 2. Open the solution in **Visual Studio** (or any compatible .NET IDE) and add your client ID.
-3. Build the project using **Release** mode.
-4. Grab the latest **DiscordRPC.dll**, and add it as a reference to the project.
+3. Grab the latest **DiscordRPC.dll**, and add it as a reference to the project.
 See [discord-rpc-csharp](https://github.com/Lachee/discord-rpc-csharp/releases) for more details.
+4. Build the project using **Debug** mode.

 ### Browser Script